Measuring your energy efficiency

 - A 10W CFL-type light bulb (equivalent to a 60W traditional bulb), on for one hour, uses 0.01 kWh of electricity

-- A 10W CFL-type light bulb, on for two hours, uses 0.02 kWh of electricity
+- A 50W laptop, on for one hour, uses 0.05kWh of electricity

-Find out more about them in our energy monitor guide.
+Find out more in our smart meter guide.

 Electricity costs on your bills

-Electricity suppliers sometimes refer to each kWh of electricity as a 'unit of electricity'.
-They have a charge for each kWh (or each unit) - this is currently around 11-12p.
+Electricity suppliers sometimes refer to each kWh of electricity as a 'unit of electricity' on your bill.
+They have a charge for each kWh (or each unit) - this is currently around 16-18p*.

 So having a 20W CFL bulb on for one hour uses 0.02 kWh of electricity – 0.33p.
-With many household bulbs and electrical appliances being on for several hours a day, it's easy to see how electricity costs can add up.
+With many household bulbs and electrical appliances being on for several hours a day, electricity costs can add up.

 Most suppliers also have a daily standing charge for being connected to their electricity supply, before adding their charge per unit used.
 Some also charge a higher rate up to a certain amount of electricity used.
 Find out how much energy your home appliances use, and how it adds up, with our energy cost calculators.